warning Coming soon – PHH Mortgage is changing its name! right arrow

 “UETA” means the Uniform Electronic Transactions Act of 1999 promulgated by the National Conference of Commissioners on Uniform State Laws, and the version of such act enacted in each applicable jurisdiction, as amended or replaced from time to time.

-The Seller is required to deliver and submit copies of the documents related to an eMortgage (including a copy of the eNote) in the same manner and by the same deadline for the documents set forth in the other provisions of this Seller Guide, the Seller Agreement and the other transaction documents.
+The Client is required to deliver and submit copies of the documents related to an eMortgage (including a copy of the eNote) in the same manner and by the same deadline for the documents set forth in the other provisions of this Client Guide, the Seller Agreement and the other transaction documents.

 In addition, no later than the delivery deadline for the corresponding paper documents in a Loan File set forth in this Guide.